 AND DEVICE IN THE TREATMENT OF HEARING LOSS

 A successful amplification experience is a collaboration between a hearing health care provider and the patient.
-An effective hearing solution is one where both provider and patient agree to commit to mutually agreed upon goals.
+An effective hearing solution is one where both provider and patient agree to commit to mutually agreed-upon goals.
 The efficacy of the hearing device depends on how well the device is customized to the needs of the person with hearing loss and by consistent use of a hearing device by the patient.

 Health care is evolving rapidly and with it comes an ever-changing landscape of how care is provided and received.
 Within the health care space, the term consumer is used to describe an individual who is empowered to make decisions and actively participate in their care.
-Today’s health care consumer must make a lot of decisions that may have long-lasting effects on their wellbeing.
+Today’s health care consumers must make a lot of decisions that may have long-lasting effects on their wellbeing.
 Today’s health care consumer needs to select from a wide variety of options like insurance plans, deductibles, and health care providers.
 In addition, consumers need to decide whether or not they can afford to pursue a line of treatment.

 Over the past two decades, there has been a rapid increase in spending by pharmaceutical companies and medical device companies to market directly to consumers via various media outlets (Foley 2019).
-Direct-toconsumer advertising implies that the individual has all the necessary knowledge and information about how the product will work for them.
+Direct-to-consumer advertising implies that the individual has all the necessary knowledge and information about how the product will work for them.
 It also assumes that consumer’s satisfaction with the product is synonymous with the product functioning adequately.
-This has worked well for a wide variety of household goods like toasters, hair dryers, and cleaning products.
+This has worked well for a wide variety of household goods like toasters, hairdryers, and cleaning products.

 In the health care space, consumer electronics are experiencing tremendous growth.
 The global digital health market is expected to reach $223.7 billion in market share by 2023 (PR news wire 2018).
-In hearing healthcare, direct-to-consumer options are emerging for treatment of hearing loss.
+In hearing healthcare, direct-to-consumer options are emerging for the treatment of hearing loss.
 There is considerable concern about the potential pitfalls of this model from hearing health care professionals.

 The output of biosensor devices like heart rate, temperature, and blood glucose monitors are presented to the consumer with specified boundaries of normal limits of performance.
 If the outputs deviate from the desired range, the consumer knows to follow up with their health care provider.